|

 Filey Museum

-with a thatched roof dating back to 1696 (the oldest domestic
+cottages with a thatched roof dating back to 1696

 |